ndaman/vim-config/README.md

-streamline python 3 on windows (currently is not default which is a pain) remap <c-k> in insert mode (for inserting special characters) add snippets for commonly used characters? (sigma, epsilon)
+streamline python 3 on windows (currently is not default which is a pain) remap <c-k> in insert mode (for inserting special characters) add snippets for commonly used characters? (sigma, epsilon) add instructions for setting up platformio in vim find a simple way to create a new project and set it up with a makefile automake shortcuts? neomake?